 At the same time you’re validating the market and your proposed solution, keep in mind that you’re also seeing if your customer “pitch” resonates and sparks excitement.
 Reflecting on his experiences building three successful startups and one new venture capital firm, Jyoti recalls, “It’s been very different in each situation.
-The number one thing I learned from each experience is that you have to try to sell from the very beginning.”
-His logic is that if you can’t convince other people it’s a good idea during the customer validation phase, it’s probably not an idea worth pursuing.
+The number-one thing I learned from each experience is that you have to try to sell from the very beginning.”
+Joyti believes that if you can’t convince people your product is a good idea during the customer validation phase, it’s probably not an idea worth pursuing.

 Out of countless decisions you’ll make throughout the lifetime of your company, perhaps the most important decision you’ll make is choosing your co-founder(s).
 It’s hard both emotionally and financially to undo this decision and change co-founders.
 There’s a human cost to doing this and can cause a lot of trauma inside an organization.

-Remember that it takes time to find the right match.
-It’s not a decision you want to rush.
+Remember that it takes time to find the right match — it’s not a decision you want to rush.
 Jyoti recommends mind melding and playing to each other's strengths.

 Picking a co-founder totally cold may also work, but there’s obvious added risk.
-A good place to start is by tapping your personal and professional networks (i.e. On Deck Fellowship, South Park Commons, Entrepreneur First, company alumni networks, school, mutual friends, etc.) and leaning on “super-connectors” (investors, previous colleagues, etc.) who might be able to introduce you to your future co-founder.
+A good place to start is by tapping your personal and professional networks (for example, On Deck Fellowship, South Park Commons, Entrepreneur First, company alumni networks, school, mutual friends, etc.) and leaning on “super-connectors” (investors, previous colleagues, etc.) who might be able to introduce you to your future co-founder.
 If you go this route, it’s critical to spend time working on a project together, designing and prototyping.
-Give yourself at least a few months trial period and check in regularly to see if the two of you are still interested in working together.
+Give yourself a trial period of at least a few months and check in regularly to see if the two of you are still interested in working together.
 The road to building a successful company is often a lonely one, which makes having the right partner to lean on when the going gets tough even more important.

-If you don’t find an ideal cofounder initially, you can get started on your own.
-It depends on your personal situation.
-Jyoti didn’t have the energy and space to start a third company himself so he waited 18 months before starting Traceable because he wanted the right co-founder.
+If you don’t find an ideal co-founder initially, you can start your business on your own.
+Jyoti didn’t have the energy and space to start a third company himself, so he waited 18 months before starting Traceable because he wanted the right co-founder.
 He had not planned on starting a venture firm until possibly later in his career, but when the opportunity presented itself with John, someone he had known for over 10 years and worked very closely with in the early years of building AppDynamics, they decided to do it together.

-One of the decisions you’ll have to make at the pre-seed stage is deciding whether or not to raise outside capital.
+One of the decisions you’ll have to make at the Pre-Seed Stage is deciding whether to raise outside capital.
 There are several reasons you might want to raise capital.
 Having an investor involved can help mitigate some of the risk and add expertise to help you navigate the road ahead.
-Typically, you raise a pre-seed round with the goal of hiring 1-3 people and using 6-12 months to figure out if this is an idea you want to commit to for the next 7+ years.
+Typically, you raise a Pre-Seed round with the goal of hiring one to three people and using six to 12 months to figure out if this is an idea you want to commit to for the next seven-plus years.
 Some people skip this step or choose to bootstrap.
 Skipping straight to a seed round can be appropriate when the insight and conviction are clearer and they’re ready to raise a $3M+ round.

 “If you want to be president, you don’t just wake up one day and decide to do it.
-Generally, most people build up a profile and a skillset over time in order to be prepared.
+Generally, most people build up a profile and a skill set over time in order to be prepared.
 Talk to other founders.
 Nurture investors, customers, and your potential team from day one.
 Set up a spreadsheet and run it like any other project you would tactically manage.
 Process and structure matters.” — Abhi Sharma, co-founder of Relyance

-Try to build relationships with investors before you have to raise.
-Most investors are one introduction away and more than willing to get to know smart operators who might start a company one day.
-Building relationships early gives you the chance to come up with a shortlist of the firms and investors you actually want on your future cap table.
+Try to build relationships with investors before you actually raise funding.
+Many investors are one introduction away and more than willing to get to know smart operators who might start a company someday.
+Building relationships early gives you the chance to create a shortlist of the firms and investors you actually want in your future cap table.

-When you do go out to raise money from prospective investors, Jyoti advises founders to timebox the process (~4 weeks) and hit three things in every investor pitch:
+When you do go out to raise money from prospective investors, Jyoti advises founders to time-box the process (approximately four weeks) and hit three things in every investor pitch:

 For more guidance on the fundraising process, see our Unusual Guide to Raising a Seed or Series A: Pitch and Process and our Case Study on Raising a Seed.

-A critical component of starting a company is finding the right investment partner.
-Similar to selecting a co-founder, this is a decision you don't want to rush the decision of finding the right investment founder.
-You want an investor that is a good match for your idea, who can bring relevant expertise and skills for the company you intend to build.
-Remember that in a best case scenario, you’ll work with this individual for 10 years+ and that it’s nearly impossible to fire your investor.
+Similar to selecting a co-founder, you don't want to rush the decision of finding the right investment founder.
+You want an investor who's a good match for your idea and can bring relevant expertise and skills for the company you intend to build.
+Remember that in a best-case scenario, you’ll work with this individual for 10 or more years and that it’s nearly impossible to fire your investor.

-If you’re in the fortunate position to have multiple term sheets to choose from, we advise picking the right investor for the stage you’re at who will actually help you succeed.
+If you’re in the fortunate position to have multiple term sheets to choose from, we advise picking the right investor for the stage you’re at — one who will actually help you succeed.
 As a startup founder, the odds are already stacked against you and you want someone in your corner who will do the work to make sure you continue through to the next phase.
-As Jyoti says,

-“My number one piece of advice is to find an investor who believes in the problem you’re solving and you as an entrepreneur.
+“My number-one piece of advice is to find an investor who believes in the problem you’re solving and you as an entrepreneur.
 You want someone sincerely interested in helping you grow as a founder.
-There is plenty of capital out there.
+There's plenty of capital out there.
 You don’t want the investor who will help you four years down the road.
 You need the investor who will help you now.”